mukaiizawa/Paren/man/man3/sp-assert.md

 Do not use the return value as the internal processing will be different depending on whether you compile in debug mode.

 # ERRORS
-Error if, `TEST-EXPR` is evaluated to nil.
+Error if, `EXPR` is evaluated to nil.

 # SEE ALSO
 - $debug?(3)